PiercingXX/Piercingxx/README.md

 		- Terminal coding agent
 		- Personal assistant with Home Assistant tie‑in
 		- Per‑person / per‑location recognition and memory
-		- Mobile app remote over Tailscale (text *and* voice)
+		- Mobile app remote over the Skippy-Tel-Network (text *and* voice)
 		- Optional Discord presence (text *and* voice)
 	- Skippy orchestrates.
 Bilby builds.
-Nagatha audits.
+Nagatha audits and cleanrooms.
 They do not share a session.
-	- The brain is served locally by whatever model your hardware can manage
+	- The brain is served locally by whatever model your hardware can manage.
-	- Designed to be subscription‑free.
-Only runs on local hardware.
+	- Designed to be subscription‑free, secure, private, and only runs on local hardware.
-- **Bilby** (private) — Skippy add‑on: Skippy queues the work, Bilby builds, Nagatha grades when asked.
-No Home Assistant, no PWA, no add‑on host.
-Git author is Skippy, never Bilby.
+- **Bilby** (private) — Skippy add‑on: Skippy queues the work, Bilby builds.
-- **Nagatha** (private) — Skippy add‑on: Skippy's independent auditor and cleanroom counterpart in a two‑agent estate: Skippy builds, Nagatha audits.
-A terminal agent framework for self‑hosted LLMs behind any OpenAI‑compatible API.
+- **Nagatha** (private) — Skippy add‑on: Skippy's independent auditor and cleanroom counterpart.
-- **Margaret** (private) — Skippy add‑on: front‑desk business agent.
-Answers from a trained facts store, drafts email (never sends), helps with the website.
-Local brain only — loopback or it refuses to start.
-- **Roscoe** (private) — Skippy add‑on: face‑recognition presence and greetings for home and business sites, served over the tailnet.
-- **skpp‑radio** (private) — Skippy add‑on: a local radio station that streams to multiple locations inside your Tailscale network.
-Skippy writes and voices the ads (if you want them), controls the Home Assistant speakers, and airs spots on a schedule.
-Because he can.
-- **xx-chat** (private) — Mattermost-wire compatible staff/group chat with AI agent tie in, event-log spine, membership walls, agents-as-staff.
-Offline-first; agents post through the same door people do.
 - **skippy-tel-network** (private) — Headscale mesh, cross-node sync daemon, Cloudflare LB ingress, split-horizon DNS, location gateway.
 The federated network Skippy breaths on.
 Everything else rides on this.
+- **xx-chat** (private) — Mattermost-wire compatible staff/group chat with AI agent tie in, event-log spine, membership walls, agents-as-staff.
+Offline-first; agents post through the same door people do.
+- **Roscoe** (private) — Skippy add‑on: face‑recognition presence and greetings for home and business sites, served over the Skippy-Tel-Network.
+- **skpp‑radio** (private) — Skippy add‑on: a local radio station that streams to multiple locations inside the Skippy-Tel-Network.
+Skippy writes and voices the ads (if you want them), controls the Home Assistant speakers, and airs spots on a schedule.
+Because he can.
 - **elder-ai** (private) — Skippy add‑on: This is a local AI model trainer.
 Runs on this box.
 No cloud.
+- **Margaret** (private) — Skippy add‑on: front‑desk business agent.
+Answers from a trained facts store, drafts email (never sends), interactive client chat on the website.
+Local brain only.
-- **jal** (private) — Skippy add‑on: offline inventory sourcing engine.
+- **Jal** (private) — Skippy add‑on: offline inventory sourcing engine.
 House catalog, USD quotes, a staff chatbot via xx-chat; everything stays on the machine.
 - **[wyoming-sentence-tts](https://github.com/Piercingxx/wyoming-sentence-tts)** — fork of the Wyoming‑protocol TTS bridge that streams audio per sentence, so your voice assistant starts talking after the first sentence instead of the last one.
 - **[XX-Stack](https://github.com/Piercingxx/xx-stack)** — let your local AI use every computer you own.
 Agent contracts, routing policy, an MCP server, and a local inference control plane over Tailscale.
 Cloud APIs are off unless you switch them on.
 This is what Skippy started as; it grew alongside as a benchmark tool.
 - **[free-opencode-hermes](https://github.com/Piercingxx/free-opencode-hermes)** — a local proxy so OpenCode (and Hermes-Agent) can run from the terminal against providers you already have keys for, or models on machines you own.
 Keys stay in the proxy, not in the agent.